igormiktor/CARRTv2/notes/CARRT_Software_Design_Notes.md

 7. **States, and only states, are created dynamically.**  It may seem crazy to use dynamic memory allocation on a microcontroller, but this principle is based on actual testing that showed dynamic allocation offered the best tradeoff.
-If states are not allocated dynamically, then all states have to allocated globally, which consumes a very significant amount of SRAM (states are generally small, but there are many of them).
+If states are not allocated dynamically, then all states have to be allocated globally, which consumes a very significant amount of SRAM (states are generally small, but there are many of them).
 Because only one state is active at a time, and no more than two are ever "live" simultaneously (when states are